The Dangers of Mixing Medication

 One body, multiple drugs: It can be a recipe for disaster.

-A recent study of adults in the United States showed that more than 90 percent of people 65 or older use at least one medication per week.
-More than 40 percent use five or more medications, and 10 percent use 12 or more.
+Although people of any age can have multiple health problems that require several medications – and thus have an increased risk of interactions among those medications – the risk increases with age.
+A study of adults in the United States showed that more than 90 percent of people 65 or older use at least one medication per week, more than 40 percent use five or more medications, and 10 percent use 12 or more.

 The Actions of Interactions

 Taking two or more medications can lead to a drug–drug interaction that can either amplify, or conversely, block the effect of one of the drugs you're taking.
 The interaction could cause too much of one drug to remain in your system, essentially producing an overdose or, if one drug can’t be absorbed or metabolized properly, the interaction renders the drug ineffective.